Developer Guidelines

 your intended target audience.
 In addition, noting specific age groups is beneficial to

 publishers and their players.
-If applicable, it is also important to categorize your game as
+If applicable, it is also important to categorize your game as 'kids

-'kids friendly' or 'no blood'
+friendly' or 'no blood'.

-6. Credits, Outgoing Links, and Brandin
+6. Credits, Outgoing Links, and Branding

-6.1 Outgoing Link
+6.1 Outgoing Links

 An outgoing link is a hyperlink that directs users to an external website.